A Method Expanding 2 by 2 Contingency Table by Obtaining Tendencies of Boolean Operators: Boolean Monte Carlo Method: Methods

-In the first step, we defined 4 kinds of null data as follows: 1) all explanatory variables were 1 and the objective variable was 1, 2) all explanatory variables were 0 and the objective variable was 0, 3) all explanatory variables were 1 and the objective variable was 0 and 4) all explanatory variables were 0 and the objective variable was 1.
-Then we created data that only contained null data and performed a chi-square test (Fisher’s exact test).
-This was done because results from a Boolean operation for null data are trivial (Figure 1 (a)).
-For example, when all explanatory variables were 0, the result was 0 whether ``$and$'' or ``$or$'' was used for each operation.
-When performing a chi-square test for a 2 by 2 contingency table that includes null data with trivial results, we might underestimate the trends of data.
-Meanwhile, we could use null data to see a rough trend.
-When explanatory variables are all 0 (1), objective variables should tend to be 0 (1).
-If there was no such trend, this method would make no sense, and we should change the variables or hypothesis.
+We define 4 kinds of null for a real dataset as follows: i) all explanatory variables are $1_B$ and the objective variable is $1_B$, ii) all explanatory variables are $0_B$ and the objective variable is $0_B$, iii) all explanatory variables are $1_B$ and the objective variable is $0_B $and iv) all explanatory variables are $0_B$ and the objective variable is $1_B$.
+These definitions are required because results of boolean operations for null rows are trivial and operators need not to be determined.
+For example, when all explanatory variables are $0_B$ and the objective variable is $1_B$ in a row, we cannot obtain boolean operation which explain the objective variable whether $\wedge$ or $\vee$ was used.

-In the second step, we constructed a model and analyzed the operator trends.
-We constructed a model and randomly allocated operators between explanatory variables.
-In constructing the model, we adjusted orders of explanatory variables with parentheses.
-We performed operations and checked whether the randomly assigned operators could explain an objective variable.
-If the operator cannot explain the objective variable, we call this type of operator “unfaithful.”
-After we examined all data, we analyzed each operator that was grouped as “faithful” with a chi-square binomial test.
-As operators were assigned by the same probability, 1/2, we could detect a tendency by examining the frequency of ``$and$'' or ``$or$.''
-After the second step, we determined proper operators (Appendix A).

-In the third step, proper operators from the second step were used.
-We applied these operators to the original data and made a 2 by 2 contingency table.
-Finally, we performed a chi-square test.
-In Figure 1 (b), the summary of these steps is shown.
-In this paper, we call this the Boolean Monte Carlo Method (BMCM).